prichelle/cp4i-flux/setup-ocp-cluster/README.md

 - git pull to get the cluster configuration

-- update the patches of the kustomization (in cluster path)
+- update the patches of the kustomization yaml file (in cluster path)

+- Create the cp4i ns and the entitlement key in the cp4i

+- Add in the cluster folder the required installation.
+Example available in ./kustomize/cluster-config